abap34/abap34.com/posts/gsoc2025_final_report.md

 ![](gsoc2025_final_report/image.png)

-The image shows some of the PRs I opened for JETLS itself.
+The image shows some of the PRs I opened for JETLS.

-As can be seen from the number of comments, my mentor [@aviatesk](https://github.com/aviatesk) and the Julia community members put in great effort to support my contributions.
+As can be seen from the number of comments, my mentor [@aviatesk](https://github.com/aviatesk) and the Julia community put in great effort to support my contributions.

 ### Major Contributions

-Here are some of the major features contributed I made:
+Here are some of the major features I contributed:

 #### Implementation of Go to Definition for methods